ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="how-do-i-know-what-trace-flags-are-turned-on-at-the-moment"></a>
 ## How do I know what Trace Flags are turned on at the moment?
-From SSMS 16 every sql plan content information about trace flags in section `Trace flags`
+From SSMS 16 every sql plan content information about trace flags in section `Trace flags`.

 You can use the [DBCC TRACESTATUS] command.